Ch4rm-Quark/JustDynaThings/src/main/resources/assets/justdynathings/guides/justdynathings/guide/wands/swapper.md

 # Swapper Wand

-A wand that allow to swap a block with another without remove it from world
+A wand that allows you to swap a block with another without removing it from world

 <ItemImage id="justdynathings:swapper_wand" scale="4.0"/>